 According to the ClaimCompass legal team, this section does not hold water in the Lufthansa situation.
 Article 7(4) states that utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.

-"In other words, requesting biometric data is prohibited unless specific consent is granted because that data is absolutely necessary for the performance of the contract," wrote Ivo.
+"In other words, requesting biometric data is prohibited unless specific consent is granted because that data is absolutely necessary for the performance of the contract," said Ivo.